Swiss economy minister wants to save bilateral agreements with EU

 Switzerland decided in a popular vote on February 9 to reintroduce quotas for immigrants from the European Union, which is contrary to the principle of the free movement of persons agreed with the EU.

-It told new EU member Croatia it would not be able to sign a labour market pact as planned.
+It told new EU member Croatia it would not be able to sign a labor market pact as planned.

-The EU has reacted by halting talks on a further integration of Switzerland into the European electricity market and by excluding Switzerland from the European student exchange programme ERASMUS and research programme Horizon 2020.
+The EU has reacted by halting talks on a further integration of Switzerland into the European electricity market and by excluding Switzerland from the European student exchange program ERASMUS and research program Horizon 2020.

 "There is no sustainable growth without immigration," Schneider-Ammann said in the interview.
 The government as well as business lobbies had recommended that voters reject the curbs on immigration.